RobinMatter/Repetition/README.md

 ```bash
 curl -X POST -H "Content-Type: application/json" -d '{ "Tesla Stock": 1.2}' http://localhost:5000/value
 ```
 But if the category does not already exist, it must be added first with an input.
 In this input, you put the value the asset had before the price change.
-After you have done this you can post increase or decrease as I described above.
+After you have done this you can post an increase or decrease as I described above.
 ```bash
 curl -X POST -H "Content-Type: application/json" -d '{ "Tesla Stock": 880}' http://localhost:5000/value
 ```